Navigation auf uzh.ch

 Concise answers to the most frequent questions

 You can study veterinary medicine at the universities of Bern and Zurich.
+The programs are held in German only.

 Talk to the University of Zurich's Admissions Office to find out what qualifications you need to apply to study.

-Applicants have to register electronically on (http://www.swissuniversities.ch) by 15 February.
+Applicants have to register electronically on (https://www.swissuniversities.ch) by 15 February.

 Late registrations won't be accepted.